-To date we have assisted tons of Wounded Warriors in their path to healing.
+To date we have assisted hundreds of Wounded Warriors on their path to healing.
 There is no way to quantitatively measure those results, but qualitative results can be seen on our website under "testimonials" where Heroes and American Sportsmen share their stories on what being a part of a WWIA event meant to them.

 Direct beneficiaries per year:

 Over 100 Purple Heart Recipients served each year.

 World -class outdoor sporting events in small groups with peer-to-peer interaction and support by connecting these Heroes to the communities who support them.

 Filter Reviews by Role

 Promote This Nonprofit

 Reviews for Wounded Warriors In Action Foundation Inc